apacha/MusicScoreClassifier/README.md

 _Troubleshooting_: If for some reason the download of any of the datasets fails, stop the script, remove the partially downloaded file and restart the script.

+## Using a trained model for inference
+You can download a trained model from [here](https://github.com/apacha/MusicScoreClassifier/releases).

+To classify an image, you can use the `TestModel.py` script and call it like this: `python TextModel.py -c mobilenetv2.h5 -i image_to_classify.jpg`

 ## Exporting the Model for being used in Tensorflow

 Since the Android App only uses Tensorflow, the resulting Keras model (despite having a tensorflow model inside)